- Undergraduate Students

 - Offer alternative solutions.
 The intense emotional pain they're feeling frequently blinds suicidal students to alternative solutions to their problems.
 Alternatives include going to counseling, taking medication to reduce the acute distress the person is experiencing, and engaging in spiritual/religious practices.

-- Believed to be 2nd leading cause of death for college students (due to the lower rate of homicide in college population)
+- Believed to be the second-leading cause of death for college students (due to the lower rate of homicide in college population).

-- Nearly 80% of college students who die by suicide never participate in counseling services
+- Nearly 80 percent of college students who die by suicide never participate in counseling services.

 - Nearly 1,100 suicides are projected to occur on college campuses this year.